ethanloun/ActiveDirectoryLab/README.md

 <p align="center">
 Adding DHCP Server: <br/>

-Allow Windows 10 Client to obtain IP Address that will let them browse the Internet.
+This will allow the Windows 10 Client to obtain IP Address that will let them browse the Internet.

 ![Image](https://github.com/user-attachments/assets/966ce7e2-5061-4fd9-a068-51dae4acbf50)